skip to main content

 The taskforce is looking at a range of options for storing and using silt in the future, and working closely with other councils, industry, and landowners to develop solutions for the region.

-We estimate that we've cleaned up close to 155,000 tonnes of woody debris to mid-November 2023.
+We estimate that we've cleaned up approximately 160,000 tonnes of woody debris.

 In the Wairoa district, we’ve appointed a project manager to deal with the huge amount of debris around the district, and particularly along the coast, focussing on Mohaka, Māhia, Wairoa, and around bridges.
 We’re also working along the Napier coast and in CHB in Pōrangahau, along the Waipawa River, and in Kairakau.